Conformal Temporal Logic Planning using Large Language Models: Experiments

+In this section, we empirically validate the mission success rate guarantees of Theorem \ref{thm1} on mobile manipulation tasks.
+We also provide comparative experiments against KnowNo \cite{ren2023robots}, in terms of help rates required to achieve desired task success rates as well as length of plans and runtimes.
+Overall, HERACLEs achieves significantly lower help rates due to its symbolic component.

-\textbf{Setup:} We consider the following semantic objects $\mathcal{C} = \{\text{Coke, Pen, Water Bottle, Apple, Tin Can}\}$ that can be recognized by the robot.
-The environment is populated with two cans of Coke, one water bottle, one pen, one tin can, and one apple.
-The water bottle is inside the fridge and the tin can is inside a drawer.
+\textbf{Environment \& Robot Setup:} We consider mobile manipulation tasks over an environment populated with $6$ objects: two cans of Coke, one water bottle, one pen, one tin can, and one apple.
+The water bottle is inside the fridge and the pen is inside a drawer.
 Thus, grabbing e.g., the pen requires the robot to first open the drawer if it is closed.
-The status of these containers (open or closed) is not known a-priori and, therefore, not included in the environment description in $\ell(t)$.
+The status of these containers (open or closed) is not known a-priori and, therefore, not included in the initial environment description in $\ell(1)$.
 Instead, it can be provided online through sensor feedback as described in Section \ref{sec:LLMplan}.
-For simplicity, here we assume that the expected locations of all objects are accurate and the obstacle-free space is known.
-The latter ensures that robot knows beforehand if there are any objects being blocked by surrounding obstacles.
-The action space $\ccalA$ is defined as in Table \ref{tab:symbol} includes $6$ actions.
-The action `do nothing' in $\ccalA$ is useful when a sub-task can be accomplished in less than $T$ time steps while the action `report missing item' is desired when the robot realizes, through sensor feedback $p(t)$, that objects that are not at their expected locations.
-This action can be used e.g., to notify a user about missing objects.
-The action `do nothing' is useful when a sub-task can be accomplished in less than $T$ time steps while the action `report missing item' is desired when the robot realizes, through sensor feedback $p(t)$, that objects that are not at their expected locations.
-This action can be used e.g., to notify a user about missing objects.
-Given a prompt $\ell(t)$, the number of choices/decisions $s$ that the LLM can pick from is $|\ccalS|=18$.
+The action space $\ccalA$ includes $5$ actions as defined in Fig. \ref{fig:prompt}.
+The action `remain idle' in $\ccalA$ is useful when a sub-task can be accomplished in less than $T$ time steps (see Section \ref{sec:LLMplan}).
+Given a prompt $\ell(t)$, the number of choices $s$ that the LLM can pick from is $|\ccalS|=17$.
 Recall that this set is constructed using $\ccalA$ and all objects/locations in the environment where the actions in $\ccalA$ can be applied.
-We select $T=7$ for all sub-tasks generated by the LTL planner.
+We select $T=7$ for the LLM-based action planner.